PowerLedger/powr/docs/src/wallet-guide/hardware-wallets/ledger.md

 title: Ledger Nano
 ---

-This page describes how to use a Ledger Nano S or Nano X to interact with Solana using the command line tools.
+This page describes how to use a Ledger Nano S or Nano X to interact with Powerledger chain using the Solana command line tools.

+Because Powerledger chain uses the same key derivation method as Solana, Solana wallets are compatible with Powerledger chain.

 ## Before You Begin

 - [Set up a Nano with the Solana App](https://support.ledger.com/hc/en-us/articles/360016265659-Solana-SOL-?docs=true)
 - [Install the Solana command-line tools](../../cli/install-solana-cli-tools.md)

-## Use Ledger Nano with Solana CLI
+## Use Ledger Nano on Powerledger chain

+Because Powerledger chain uses the same key derivation method as Solana, The Solana application on Ledger Nano is compatible with the Powerledger blockchain

 1. Ensure the Ledger Live application is closed
 2. Plug your Nano into your computer's USB port